et-tamen-compilat/medical-image-computing/src/uses-of-ai-in-radiology.md

 ### Organ & region detection:

-Localising organs or anatomical landmarks – such as vessels – in space or time is part of the pre-processing required for multiple imaging tasks.
+Localising organs or anatomical landmarks – ie. biologically-meaningful points in an organism  – in space or time is part of the pre-processing required for multiple imaging tasks.
 In particular, it is required for segmentation, covered further down, as well as clinical intervention and therapy planning.

-This task often involves parsing of 3D volumes.
-Treating the 3D space as a composition of 2D planes, as was introduced in object classification above, is one approach also used in organ detection.
-In doing so, the localisation task is translated as a 2D image classification task that can be processed by generic deep learning networks. → Ex *? de Vos et al. (2016b) went one step further and localized regions of interest (ROIs) around anatomical regions (heart, aortic arch, and descending aorta) by identifying a rectangular 3D bounding box after 2D parsing the 3D CT volume*
+This task often involves parsing 3D volumes.
+Treating the 3D space as a composition of 2D planes, as was introduced in object classification above, is one approach commonly used in organ detection.
+In doing so, the localisation task is translated as a 2D image classification task that can be processed by generic deep learning networks.

-Another approach relies on putting more emphasis on localisation accuracy during a network’s learning process.
-In other words, it aims to improve a neural network’s location predictions by modifying its training.
-The majority of methods following this approach only address 2D localisation, due to the complexity associated with the 3D image space. → Ex
+More recent strategies rely on putting more emphasis on localisation accuracy during a network’s learning process.
+In other words, they aim to improve a neural network’s location predictions by modifying its training.
+The complexity associated with the 3D image space makes this approach particularly hard to apply, and thus to be explored further in the upcoming years.
+One of the few methods to have addressed this issue focused on deep learning in the identification of landmarks.
+The main strategy behing this method involved equipping the deep neural net with marginal space learning.
+In simple terms, this mechanism splits the estimation of an object’s position into three gradually increasing steps: its position only to start with, followed by a position-orientation estimation, and finally a position-orientation-scale estimation.
+In particular, this method was evaluated on the detection of the aortic valve in 3D ultrasounds.
+This learning strategy allowed the network to have a run-time performance improvement of 36% when compared to state-of-the-art methods.

 ### Object or lesion detection: